[Updated September 9, 2021]

 The main hike to the falls begins at the Visitors Center and leads you to two wooden viewing platforms.
 Hardy hikers can also take the Smith Creek Trail from Unicoi State Park, which is around 8 miles round-trip.

-At just under a mile, this short round-trip hike is perfect if you’re looking for an easy way to experience the beautiful North Georgia fall colors, with the added perk of the stunning waterfalls!
+At just under a mile round-trip, this short hike is perfect if you’re looking for an easy way to experience the beautiful North Georgia fall colors, with the added perk of the stunning waterfalls!

 READ MORE: The 10 Best Restaurants in Helen GA for Breakfast, Lunch & Dinner